materials/mint/README.md

 ### -refine

 ######General:
-Refine the lattice vectors and atomic positions so that a set of
+Option #1: Refine the lattice vectors and atomic positions so that a set of
     symmetry operations that are satisfied only to some tolerance are made exact.
 A wide tolerance (e.g. 0.1 angstroms or higher, set with -tolerance) may be needed for structures that are slightly disordered.
 Once the